-- Use sysadmin dump\queue to dump the contents of a Replication Server stable queue.
+- Use sysadmin dump_queue to dump the contents of a Replication Server stable queue.

-- Output from sysadmin dump\queue may go to one of the following:
+- sysadmin dump_queue dumps stable queues into one of the following:

 - Replication Server log

 - Alternate log file

 - RSSD

 - Client issuing the command

-To dump queues into the RSSD or client, the last argument of sysadmin dump\queue must be RSSD or client.
+To dump queues into the RSSD or client, the last argument of sysadmin dump_queue must be RSSD or client.

-If the RSSD or client option is not specified, output goes into the Replication Server log.
+If the RSSD or client option is not specified, or if the "log" option is specified, output goes into the Replication Server log.

-If an alternative log file for dumping queues is specified using the sysadmin dump\file command, the output goes into the alternative dump file.
+If an alternative log file for dumping queues is specified through the sysadmin dump_file command or through the file_name option, the output goes into the alternative dump file.

-• Specify the maximum command length used by this command by setting the queue\dump\buffer\size configuration parameter.
+Specify the maximum command length used by this command by setting the queue_dump_buffer_size configuration parameter.